 If bedsores are detected early and are in Stages I or II they typically heal within several days or weeks to months provided the wounds are properly cared for on an ongoing basis.
 If the sores have developed into Stages III or IV they are still treatable but may take longer to treat.much more difficult to treat.
 Treatment for bedsores consists of pressure relieving devices, special mattresses, eliminating skin shear, turning and repositioning, proper incontinent care, pain management, introduction of antibiotics either orally or topically, muscle spasm relief and consumption of a healthy, balanced specialized diet that promotes wound healing.
 In some cases, such as patients with terminal illness, bedsore treatment may focus more on pain management rather than wound healing.
 In very severe cases the wounds may not heal without surgical intervention to remove dead and necrotic tissue.

 If your loved ones are enduring the pain and discomfort of bedsores in a Maryland nursing home you should speak to a nursing home injury attorney right away as they will analyze your case for negligence, causation and damages.
-Contact our legal team today to discuss your Maryland nursing home malpractice claim.
-We have many years experience successfully handling personal injury claims throughout all of Maryland.
+Contact our Towson, Maryland bedsore injury lawyers today to discuss your Maryland nursing home malpractice claim.
+Our MD nursing home neglect attorneys have many years experience successfully handling personal injury claims throughout all of Maryland.